dollarshaveclub/postmate/README.md

 * Parent can `call` functions within a `child`

 ## Installing
-EncryptedPostmate can be installed via NPM or Bower.
+EncryptedPostmate can be installed via NPM.

 **NPM**
 ```bash